marcmagransdeabril/simple-web/README.md

 ## Namespaces

+As the application size growths, it is harder to avoid name collisions.
+Namespaces comes to the rescue by conditionally isolating the exported elements of a module.

-While technically not a "namespace" in the classic sense, ES Modules are the modern, built-in solution for managing dependencies and preventing global scope pollution.
+While technically not a "namespace" in the classic sense, ES Modules are also the modern and native solution for managing dependencies and preventing global scope pollution.
 Every module file has its own isolated scope by default.

-Implementation (File 1: math.js)
+Implementation (File 1: `math.js`)
 ```JavaScript

 // math.js - Everything here is private unless exported